justeattakeaway/pie/apps/pie-docs/src/components/tag/overview/overview.md

 {% contentPageImage {
     src:"../../../assets/img/components/tag/interactive-tag.svg",
-    alt: "Different states of the interactive tag component such as default, hover and active states",
+    alt: "The image shows different states of the interactive tag component such as default, hover and active states",
     width: "224px"
 } %}